T-Mobile Park: History

 On March 30, 1994, county executive Gary Locke appointed a task force to assess the need for a new baseball stadium to replace the rapidly deteriorating Kingdome.
 Many feared that the Mariners would leave Seattle if a new stadium was not built.
 In January 1995, the 28-member task force recommended to the King County Council that the public should be involved in financing the stadium.
 The task force concluded that a sales tax increase of 0.1% (to 8.3%) would be sufficient to fund the stadium.
 King County held a special election on September 19, asking the public for this sales tax increase; the measure led early, but was narrowly defeated by one-fifth of one percent.

 On October 14, a special session of the state legislature authorized a different funding package for a new stadium that included a food and beverage tax in King County restaurants and bars, car rental surcharge in King County, a ballpark admissions tax, a credit against the state sales tax, and sale of a special stadium license plate.
 Nine days later, the King County Council approved the funding package, and established the Washington State Major League Baseball Stadium Public Facilities District to own the ballpark and oversee design and construction.
 Taxpayer suits opposing the legislative actions and the taxes failed in the courts.

+Initial concepts for the new stadium, developed under the working name of New Century Park, were unveiled by architecture firm HOK in March 1995.
+The design included a retractable roof split into four sections and a seating capacity of 45,000 seats on four levels.
 On September 9, 1996, the site was selected for the new stadium, just south of the Kingdome.
 In late fall, several members of the King County Council wrote a letter to the Seattle Mariners, requesting a postponement of the projected $384.5-million stadium project.
-In response, Mariners ownership held a news conference stating that they would either sell the team or move it from Seattle.
-After public outcry, the King County Council voted to reaffirm its cooperation with the Mariners in building a new stadium.
-Team ownership contributed $145 million to cover cost overruns.